 The Adviser has established a Proxy Voting Committee (Proxy Committee), to exercise all voting discretion granted to the Adviser by the Board in accordance with the proxy voting policies.
 To assist it in carrying out the day-to-day operations related to proxy voting, the Proxy Committee has created the Proxy Voting Management Group (PVMG).
 The day-to-day operations related to proxy voting are carried out by the Proxy Voting Operations Team (PVOT) and overseen by the PVMG.
-Besides voting the proxies, this work includes engaging with investee companies on corporate governance matters, managing proxy advisory firm, soliciting voting recommendations from the Adviser's investment professionals; bringing voting recommendations to the Proxy Committee from the Adviser's investment professionals; filing with regulatory agencies any required proxy voting reports; providing proxy voting reports to clients and investment companies as they are requested from time to time; and keeping the Proxy Committee informed of any issues related to corporate governance and proxy voting.
+Besides voting the proxies, this work includes engaging with investee companies on corporate governance matters, managing proxy advisory firm, soliciting voting recommendations from the Adviser's investment professionals; bringing voting recommendations to the Proxy Committee from the Adviser's investment companies as they are requested from time to time; and keeping the Proxy Committee informed of any issues related to corporate governance and proxy voting.